Glenn Mackintosh is the Founder of Weight Management Psychology.

 Glenn has also developed the self-help resources The Complete Reprogramming Series, co-created Weight Management Psychology – Emotional Freedom Techniques for Weight Management Online Program with Professor Peta Stapleton, and developed The Twelve Month Transformation, a group and online program helping people free themselves from yo-yo dieting and develop naturally healthy habits.

 Glenn’s passion is in helping people manage their eating, physical activity, weight, and body-image and training other professionals in applying psychological principals to help their clients who are grappling with weight management issues through his sold-out professional workshops, online courses for Personal Trainers through the Australian Fitness Network, and online courses for dietitians in conjunction with Dietitian Connection.
-He is enjoying spreading evidence-based, weight-inclusive, innovative messages in the media and public life.
+He is enjoying spreading evidence-based, weight-inclusive, innovative messages in his practice, the media and public life.

 Read a variety of Glenn’s articles here: